-Management's Response: Relief association management agreed with the finding as presented at the audit exit conference and indicated they will take action to comply with the recommendation.
+Management's Response: Relief association management agreed with the finding as presented at the audit exit conference and, as a result of our audit, the affiliated fire company reimbursed the relief association \$16,807 for the unauthorized expenditures on June 24, 2024.

-Auditor's Conclusion: Compliance will be subject to verification through our next audit.
+Auditor's Conclusion: We reviewed documentation verifying that the reimbursement of \$16,807 was received.
+Compliance for expenditures made during the next audit period will be subject to verification through our next audit.